Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

 The most trusted OEM brands that literally everyone from the battery community would trust are:

 Those brands manufacture their batteries mostly in Japan and Korea.
 Their production quality is excellent as they have been in this game for a long time.
 This allowed them to perfect their craft and batteries from these brands are generally speaking, safe, have as advertised capacity or very near to it and don’t easily lose their capacity.
+They manufacture the best 18650 batteries you can get.

 Now what was that about the rewraps that I mentioned?